cdapio/cdap/cdap-docs/reference/source/http-restful-api/client.rst

 This will return a JSON String map that lists each Application with its name and description.

-Details of A Deployed Application
+Details of a Deployed Application
 ---------------------------------

 For detailed information on an application that has been deployed, use::